foguinhoperuca/YAWECAPP/README.md

-# grunt-init-yawecaap
+# YAWECAPP

-> Yet Another WEb Client APP is a sample app for start new project with  jquery + underscore + backbone + bootstrap + markup. .
+> Yet Another WEb Client APP is a sample app for start new project with  jquery + underscore + backbone + bootstrap + handlebars.
 Will work with awknet-commons (java backend).
 You can create it using [grunt-init][].

 [grunt-init]: http://gruntjs.com/project-scaffolding